 Throughout his life, Sendis entertained people with his sensitive guitar playing.
 For example in June 1972 he was performing nightly in Ajijic at the El Tejaban restaurant-gallery (then run by Jan Dunlap and Manuel Urzua).
 The following month, he had a month-long solo show at the gallery of paintings that had been shown previously in “Paris, Madrid, Lisbon and several other cities in Europe”.

 Sendis recorded one record, Tras la huella de Sendis, and there is also a cassette tape, entitled Homenaje a Emilio Pujol, of a recital by Sendis in August 1987 in the Santa María church in Tepoztlan, Morelos, made by Victor Rapoport from an original recording belonging to Alice Mickelli.
-The cassette includes two pieces by Francisco Tárrega (1852-1909), one by Dionisio Aguado (1784-1849) and two composed by the guitarist himself: “Danza Nahuatl” and “Paisajes”.
+The cassette, released by the family in 1995, includes two pieces by Francisco Tárrega (1852-1909), one by Dionisio Aguado (1784-1849) and two composed by the guitarist himself: “Danza Nahuatl” and “Paisajes”.

 In March 1974, he showed several paintings alongside works by his mother, Alicia Sendis, and Sheryl Stokes at La Galeria del Lago in Ajijic.
 The inspiration for many of his paintings came from Jalisco scenes that he knew as a child.
 In fellow artist Tom Faloon’s words, Sendis “did some wonderful paintings, and pretty much lived in his own world.”
 In addition to conventional paintings on flat surfaces, Sendis is also known to have painted scenes on stoneware plates.